The Vision

 Future Places

-In 2025 we will be re-launching the “Help a Neighbor Plant a Native Fruit Tree” program as well as our new greenhouse classroom.
-Do you have ideas for a location of a Food Forest Community and Learning Garden?
+In 2025 we re-launched the “Help a Neighbor Plant a Native Fruit Tree” program as well as our new greenhouse classroom and the launching of the new Cook Elementary Food Forest Garden.

 Reach out to us at wspermaculturecollective@gmail.com